 — Investing in clean-energy workforce development while targeting economically distressed parts of the State and individuals who have historically experienced barriers to employment.

-— Making more funding available for investment capital and loans to help minority- and woman-owned businesses enter and grow within the clean energy economy
+— Making more funding available for investment capital and loans to help minority, women, and veteran owned businesses enter and grow within the clean energy economy

 — Phasing out incentives for the incineration of trash under Maryland’s current RPS law for renewable power

 If you are a business owner, non-profit director, faith leader, president of a community association, or member of another group seeking to join our coalition, sign the resolution here or download, print, and mail in your signed resolution.